GiantPanda0090/devcor3/m6/scenario3.md

 to leverage the natural efficiencies of a combined firm.
 A reduction of OPEX over time is how this customer will measure success.

-While Globomantics certainly COULD create their own solution, it would require pulling their developers away from customer-facing work.
+While Globomantics certainly could create their own solution, it would require pulling their developers away from customer-facing work.
 Alternatively, they could outsource this project to a remote dev team, but that would take too long.